rohitk523/YouTube-video-uploader-AI-agent-FE/youtube_shorts_frontend/GITHUB_PAGES_DEPLOYMENT.md

 python -m http.server 8000
 ```

 Then visit `http://localhost:8000` to test your app.

+**Note**: The `--web-renderer` flag has been removed as it's deprecated in Flutter 3.32.2+.
+Flutter now automatically selects the best renderer.